Budgeting….where to start?

-We took a couple thousand and bought a temporary vehicle to get me by until we are out of debt and can do better.
+We took a couple thousand and bought a beater to get me by until we are out of debt and can do better.

 It would have been so simple for me to just trade this van in for a new vehicle.

 The old me would have done EXACTLY that.

 I’m tired of debt.